WojciechMatuszewski/programming-notes/react.md

 # React Stuff

+## Resetting Component State with key property

+`key` is used to help React track changes and basically be able to tell whats changed in between renders.

+This may seem trivial but you can actually control this behavior right?
+Since you can pass a key to every component / jsx stuff we can manually re-instantiate a given component / node.

 ## Memoization and semantic guarantee

 You are probably using hooks by now.
 That's great.
 Also you probably know about